cal-itp/data-infra/.github/ISSUE_TEMPLATE/user-story.md

 ### Acceptance Criteria

 _Please enter something that can be verified to show that this user story is satisfied.
-For example: **If I do A, B should happen.**_
+For example:  **I can join table X with table Y.** or **Column A appears in table Z in Metabase.**_

 ### Notes
-_Please enter any additional information that will facilitate the completion of this ticket, for example any constraints not mentioned above._
+_Please enter any additional information that will facilitate the completion of this ticket.
+For example: Are there any constraints not mentioned above?
+Are there any alternatives you have considered?_